M-arcus/cloudron-docs/knowledgebase/docs/domains.md

 ## Overview

-The `Domains` view can be used to add a domain for use by the Cloudron.
+The `Domains` view can be used to add a domain for use by Cloudron.
 Once added, apps can be installed as subdomains of the added domain.
 The [Cloudron Email Server](/documentation/email) can also be enabled on a per-domain basis.